 not hot enough to kill the bacteria inside.

-If meat isn’t mechanically tenderized, is it safe to cook it rare to medium?
+Is it safe to cook intact meat rare to medium?

-Intact meat has bacteria on the surface, but not the inside.
+Intact meat that hasn't been mechanically tenderized has bacteria on the surface, but not the inside.
 You can safely eat intact meat cooked rare to medium if it’s cooked to at least 71°C (160°F) on the surface.
 This temperature is hot enough to kill harmful germs.

 How can I cook meat safely?